joannakl/learning-open-source/_articles/open-is-an-attitude/opening-your-future.md

 TODO: add way to track this (Teachable or other)

-* Interview someone working in Open Source and write a blog post.
+* **Interview someone** working in Open Source and write a blog post.
-* Fill out your own [Open Source Career Map](https://docs.google.com/document/d/1u8G3cTYVBrSWcUIaU_m7Xixr3wlDS3rlBL4HvCzoPPw/edit#) and write a summary, either in a blog post or document.
+* Fill out your own **[Open Source Career Map]**(https://docs.google.com/document/d/1u8G3cTYVBrSWcUIaU_m7Xixr3wlDS3rlBL4HvCzoPPw/edit#) and write a summary, either in a blog post or document.
+* **Write a Bot**!
+Write a bot to manually look for open source keywords in a job posting, note which are in demand and report your findings.  *note: job postings are only one piece of understanding hirability in open source*